jacobrc10/1800_BBY20/README.md

 ## General Info

-This browser based web application to ...
+This browser based web application to provide students with a simple and intuitive calendar and reminder system.

 - Hi, my name is Simar.
 I am excited about this project since I will learn many things about programming and gain insight on how developers work together
 - Hi my name is Jacob.
 I'm excited about this project because I get to learn more about how to create web applications.